Lumad: Kalagan

 The Kalagan, also spelled K'lagan or (by the Spanish) Caragan, are a subgroup of the Mandaya-Mansaka people who speak the Kalagan language.
 They comprise three subgroups which are usually treated as different tribes: the Tagakaulo, the Kagan, and the Kallao people of Samal.
-They are native to areas within Davao del Sur, Compostela Valley, Davao del Norte (including Samal Island), Davao Oriental, and North Cotabato; between the territories of the Blaan people and the coastline.
+They are native to areas within Davao del Sur, Davao de Oro, Davao del Norte (including Samal Island), Davao Oriental, and North Cotabato; between the territories of the Blaan people and the coastline.
 The Caraga region is named after them.
-Their name means "spirited people" or "brave people", from kalag, ("spirit" or "soul").
+Their name means 'spirited people' or 'brave people', from kalag, ('spirit' or 'soul').
 They were historically composed of small warring groups.
 Their population, as of 1994, is 87,270.

 Kamigin

-A subgroup of the Manobo people from the island of Camiguin.
+A subgroup of the Manobo from the island of Camiguin.
 They speak the Kamigin language and are closely related to the Manobo groups from Surigao del Norte.